Should I buy rare transistors on eBay?

 Dreaming

 How do I know?
-I’ve been at this a long time now, I’ve had excellent mentors and a ton of my own experience to back it up.
-I have a couple of specialist semiconductor vendors, one in Japan that is especially good and if they can’t obtain the parts I need, nobody can.
+I’ve been at this a long time now.
+I’ve had excellent mentors and a ton of experience to back it up.
+I use a couple of specialist semiconductor vendors, and if they can’t obtain the parts I need, nobody can.
 I’ve also examined and tested many fake parts over the years.

 The Problem

-Unscrupulous sellers know that inexperienced buyers are willing to do almost anything to get hold of mythical, unobtainable parts.
+Unscrupulous sellers know that some people are willing to do almost anything to get hold of mythical, unobtainable parts.
 So, they take existing cheap parts and have them printed with whatever the unavailable part name is.
-The end-user tinkerer buys a few and installs them and they fail, or the problem remains.
+The end-user/tinkerer/hobbyist/ill-informed repairer buys a few and installs them and they fail, or the problem remains.
+What then?

-People buying these parts on eBay are not technicians.
-How will they know, let alone prove the new part is fake?
-How can they be sure there is not some other reason it failed?
-Will they even know if the new part or the equipment is performing correctly?
-You’ll see the rabbit hole here, and it’s just not worth going down.
+Are you going to return them to Shenzen?
+Good luck with that.
+How will you know, let alone prove the new part is fake?
+How can you be sure there is not some other reason it failed?
+Would you even know if the new part or the equipment is performing correctly?
+You’ll see the rabbit hole here, and for most, it’s just not worth going down.

 Relax